dmritrekker/trekker/doc/source/commands/prepXact.rst

 creates XACT surfaces for whole-brain tractography

-XACT output can be used for fiber tracking using the `track` command with the `xact` option for anatomically constrained whole-brain tractography.
+XACT output can be used for fiber tracking using the `track` command with the `xact` option for eXtended Anatomically Constrained Tractography (ACT).

+XACT builds on the original ACT framework [Smith2012]_ by including additional options for tractography and surface definitions for applying anatomical constraints to enhance the biological accuracy of tractography.

+For a detailed description of XACT and its usage, please refer to the `XACT guide <../guide/XACT.html>`__.

 |